akotronis/DIT247/README.md

 - Must do `chmod 600 ~/.ssh/id_ed25519`, `chmod 600 ~/.ssh/id_rsa`

 # Troubleshooting
+## VSCode (LIFE SAVER)
+If ssh is possible from terminal but not with VSCode, then from VScode:
+- `>> Ctrl Shit P`
+- Remote-SSH: Kill VS Code Server on Host...
+- Select host defined on config that has the problem
+- Try again

 ## VM
 If with
 - `>>> vagrant up` and/or